-It’s a stressful time of year — especially for many of our juniors who are preparing for the Wisconsin State ACT next week.
+It’s a stressful time of year — especially for many of our juniors who are preparing for the ACT.
 Even for our students not taking the ACT, this time of the year can be tough for students.
 Most are in the thick of their second semester, meaning tests are happening more regularly than at the beginning of the term.
 February and March (especially in Wisconsin) can seem particularly stressful for students as they work toward the relief of a rejuvenating spring break.

 So — just in time! — here are three ways students can help manage that test stress.

 Simply put, feeling prepared on test day can relieve a lot of that test anxiety.
 For our students who have been preparing dutifully for the ACT or SAT at Galin Education, they should be able to unload some of that stress knowing that they have put in the time and energy to do their best on test day.
 In addition to their months of preparation, they may also find it stress-reducing to put together a test-day plan.
 A few days in advance, students should figure out when they will go to bed the night before, when they’ll get up, what they’ll have for breakfast, when they’ll leave the house, and what they’ll make sure to take with them on test day (click here to see out what the ACT suggests).
 Having this plan in place will help you feel rested and ready to perform your best.

 For other tests, I often have students work through a process called TRUDGE (which I have discussed more thoroughly in this previous blog).
 Essentially, this template of questions asks students to define the task at hand, list the resources available to them, decide how they will use these resources, estimate the amount of study time they have to work with, and finally build a plan within that framework.
 Trudging through the TRUDGE process is a good way to make sure you are putting together a comprehensive plan for test day.